Abortion under communism: North Korea

 The Penal Code from 1950 states that abortion is allowed for "important reasons" up to the seventh week of pregnancy, but that anyone who performs an abortion for no important reason is subject to up to three years' imprisonment.
 Broad interpretation of the phrase "important reasons" meant that abortion was available virtually upon request, and, reportedly, abortion services could be provided free of charge at provincial hospitals.

 As of the UN's 2017 World Population Policies report, abortion is available in North Korea for all reasons, including upon request, and without gestational limits.

 Vietnam

 The Law of Protection of People's Health, passed in 1989, states that: "Women have the right to have an abortion, to receive gynecological diagnosis and treatment, health check-up during pregnancy, and medical service when giving birth at health facilities."

 Vietnam has also adopted policies to ban and prevent sex-selective abortions, among other countries such as Nepal.

 Laos

-In Laos, abortion is only allowed in order to save the life of the mother.
+Under a legislation draft, abortion is permitted in the cases of: